-19 FDA Quarterly Update on Medical Device Performance Goals, MDUFA V CDRH Performance Data, Actions through 31 March 2023, 2nd Quarter FY 2023 MDUFA V Performance Report (fda.gov).
+15 FDA Quarterly Update on Medical Device Performance Goals, MDUFA V CDRH Performance Data, Actions through 31 March 2023, 2nd Quarter FY 2023 MDUFA V Performance Report (fda.gov).

-Clinical Practice measures, in compliance with existing regulatory compliance and oversight outlined by CLIA and enforced locally.

-- In 2021, FDA-approved COVID-19 home tests were recalled after four months of availability on the market, when false-positive COVID results were reported.
+- In 2022, the FDA listed a recall relating to FDA-approved microbiologic susceptibility test plates which help providers determine which drugs and doses are likely to yield clinical success in treating gram-negative bacterial infections in patients.
+The faulty plates had been in circulation for 22 months before the recall was released.
+The information shared with the FDA about the devices was self-disclosed on the part of the manufacturer after a single direct complaint and five medical device reports, consistent with Good Manufacturing Practice.
+The issue was only detected by clinical laboratory professionals as part of their own Good Clinical Practice measures, in compliance with existing regulatory compliance and oversight outlined by CLIA and enforced locally. - In 2021, FDA-approved COVID-19 home tests were recalled after four months of availability on the market, when false-positive COVID results were reported.
 The recall was reported to the FDA by the manufacturer after 35 reports of false-positive test findings among users.
 Another manufacturer initiated a 2021 recall in its FDA-approved COVID PCR kit due to higher-than-expected rates of false negative results. - In 2023, an FDA-approved cartridge-based test for myocardial injury was recalled more than six months after the test had been released to the clinical laboratory market.
 In this recall, the results were falsely low, increasing the risk of a missed diagnosis.
 There were 41 complaints to the manufacturer, and no injuries or deaths, which led to the reporting and recall of the devices.